-Right front: check all items as done on left front.

-Primary and secondary safety cab locks engaged (if cab-over-engine design).

-Right fuel tank(s).

-Securely mounted, not damaged, or leaking.

-Fuel crossover line secure.

-Tank(s) contain enough fuel.

-Cap(s) on and secure.

-Condition of visible parts.

-Rear of engine--not leaking.

-Transmission--not leaking.

-Exhaust system--secure, not leaking, not touching wires, fuel, or air-lines.

-Frame and cross members--no bends or cracks.

-Air-lines and electrical wiring--secured against snagging, rubbing, wearing.

-Spare tire carrier or rack not damaged (if so equipped).

-Spare tire and/or wheel securely mounted in rack.

-Spare tire and wheel adequate (proper size, properly inflated).

-Cargo securement (trucks).

-Cargo properly blocked, braced, tied, chained, etc.

-Header board adequate, secure (if required).
+- Right front: check all items as done on left front. - Primary and secondary safety cab locks engaged (if cabover-engine design). - Right fuel tank(s). - Securely mounted, not damaged or leaking. - ♦ Fuel crossover line is secure. - ♦ Tank(s) contain enough fuel. - ♦ Cap(s) are on and secure. - Condition of visible parts. - ♦ Rear of engine-not leaking. - ♦ Transmission-not leaking. - Exhaust system-secure, not leaking, not touching wires, fuel or air lines. - Frame and cross members no bends or cracks. - Air lines and electrical wiring secured against snagging, rubbing or wearing. - Spare tire carrier or rack is not damaged (if so equipped). - Spare tire and/or wheel is securely mounted in rack. - Spare tire and wheel is adequate (proper size, properly inflated). - Cargo securement (trucks). - Cargo is properly blocked, braced, tied, chained, etc. - Header board is adequate and secure (if required).

-Side boards, stakes strong enough, free of damage, properly set in place (if so equipped).

-Canvas or tarp (if required) properly secured to prevent tearing, billowing, or blocking of mirrors.

-If oversize, all required signs (flags, lamps, and reflectors) safely and properly mounted and all required permits in driver's possession.

-Curbside cargo compartment doors in good condition, securely closed, latched/locked and required security seals in place.
+- Side boards, stakes are strong enough, free of damage, properly set in place (if so equipped). - Canvas or tarp (if required) is properly secured to prevent tearing, billowing or blocking of mirrors. - If oversize, all required signs (flags, lamps and reflectors) must be safely and properly mounted and all required permits are in driver's possession. - Curbside cargo compartment doors are in good condition, securely closed, latched/locked and required security seals are in place.